nomo-app/nomo-ui-kit/README.md

 # Nomo UI Kit Flutter

+See the [api-docs](https://dev.nomo.app/nomo-ui-kit) for a list of individual functions.

 Originally created for the Nomo App, this Flutter UI package offers a collection of reusable widgets, such as buttons and cards.
 By seamlessly integrating as a submodule, it